 - If no opposition arises, or if any opposition is resolved in favour of the applicant, then the Registry issues a Certificate of Registration, officially granting exclusive rights.

-- Renewal Window: Applications should be filed within six months before expiry.
+Applications for renewal should be filed within six months before expiry.

 Key Considerations for Applicants